 2. Polaroids/ Film Photos.

 This is probably my biggest tip for making a house a home in general.
-Ever since I moved away to uni at 18, having lots of photos of my friends and family was always my priority and something that made a new foreign space feel a little more like home.
+Ever since I moved away to uni at 18, having lots of photos of my friends and family was always my priority and something that made a new foreign space feel a little more like home for me.
 You can get creative in how you display photos to mix it up a little bit across your home.
 Metal grids seem to be a trend at the moment, and I think they look fab, and of course you can peg whatever you want onto them, filling them up with memories, reminders or inspo, whatever floats your boat.
 Polaroids are my favourite, I’ve got the Instax Mini Camera, and also the Instax Printer which is one of the best presents I’ve ever received.
 Let’s face it, as much as we love a spur of the moment photo, sometimes they just don’t come out very well, so it is a nice luxury to be able to print out existing images onto polaroids and know they will look fab.

 I know in the age of camera phones not many people are getting photos developed now, but one thing I love is picking up a disposable camera at the airport whenever I go away.
 It’s so much fun taking photos and then not being able to see them, edit them or re-take them because ‘it wasn’t your angle’.
 You can just snap away and forget about them until a few weeks later when you are presented with a pile of 30 spontaneous and unseen photos.
 They capture the moment so much more than any phone camera can, and these are the perfect shots to have around the home.